Aastha-Arora/SQL-challenge/README.md

 <ins>**Further Analysis**<ins>

-The SQL database was imported in Pandas.
+The SQL database was imported in a pandas dataframe.
 SQL Alchemy was used to make the connection with PostgreSQL database.

 A histogram was created to visualize the most common salary ranges for employees.
 A bar chart of average salary by title was also created.